Kevga/BeatSaberCinema/README.md

 - [Reol - Utena \[Pixelguy & Rayman\]](https://beatsaver.com/beatmap/b24b)
 - [JVNA - Catch Me \[nitronik.exe\]](https://beatsaver.com/beatmap/bc4e)
 - [Yorushika - Say It \[squeaksies\]](https://beatsaver.com/beatmap/4a21)
-- [Dreamcatcher - Scream \[noxn; simplymarvellous; aggrogahu\]](https://beatsaver.com/beatmap/8d49)
 - [K/DA - MORE \[DACK\]](https://beatsaver.com/beatmap/1059c)
 - [BLACKPINK - Kill This Love \[aggrogahu\]](https://beatsaver.com/beatmap/46be)

-A playlist with all maps pre-configured by me is included with the mod.
+A playlist with all maps preconfigured by me is included with the mod.
 You can use a mod like **PlaylistManager** to access it in game.
 Please note that the playlist doesn't include maps that come with a video config made by the mappers themselves.

+To find a list of all maps that have a video ready to go, visit [https://bsaber.org/?filter_mods=cinema&count=100](https://bsaber.org/?filter_mods=cinema&count=100).

-**Please note that you can add a video to any map you like, the maps listed here are not the only ones Cinema works with**.
+**Please note that you yourself can add a video to any map you like**.

 ### 3. Downloading Videos